 Apprentices will complete a practical observation during which they will also be asked questions by the assessor to confirm their understanding of the rationale for actions taken and choices made during the practical observation.
 The content of this practical observation will relate to the specific role they are working towards.
 The duration of this activity will typically be no longer than one day, and the actual time allowed will be based on the comparable time that an industry competent worker would take to achieve successful task(s) completion.
 The employer/training provider must devise a practical observation task(s) sufficiently complex to allow the apprentice to demonstrate the required knowledge and skills.
-The employer/training provider must send EUIAS details of the proposed Practical Observation for prior approval.
+The employer/training provider must send EUIAS details of the proposed Practical Observation and task(s) for prior approval, using the approval form in Section 7.